press0/aws-lambda-eventbarrier/Readme.md

 Lambda functions depend on independent events too.

-This project implements a generic Event Barrier as an AWS Lambda function.
+This project implements generic Event Barriers for Lambda functions.
 The Lambda function waits until all independent events have arrived.
 AWS S3 is used for state management.

+Along the way, we will implement Lambda function unit tests, integration tests, and load tests for over 100 Event Barriers.

+## Prerequisites

+Python, an AWS account, and the AWS CLI are needed to run this project.

 These AWS services are configured and deployed from the command line

 * [AWS Lambda](https://aws.amazon.com/lambda/)
 * [AWS S3](https://aws.amazon.com/s3/)
 * [AWS IAM](https://aws.amazon.com/iam/)
 * [AWS CloudWatch](https://aws.amazon.com/cloudwatch/)

-## Prerequisites

-Python, an AWS account, and the AWS CLI are needed to run this project.

 ## Installation